peachy-ch/invisia/README.md

 This integration is based on **observed behaviour of the Invisia web application** (`https://app.invisia.ch`).
 Invisia does **not** publish official API documentation.

-⚠️ **All identifiers, IDs, emails, and examples in this document are fictitious.**
+⚠️ **All identifiers, IDs, emails, and examples in this document are just examples.**

 ---